johncalvinroberts/mpvue-talk/README.md

-# WePY TALK
+# mpVue TALK

-A presentation about wechat Mini Program Framework WePY
+A presentation about building WeChat mini programs with vueJS.

-You can view it online at [wepy.johnny.sh](https://wepy.johnny.sh/)
+You can view it online at [mpvue.johnny.sh](https://mpvue.johnny.sh/)